msalemor/ai-tutors/genai-development/llm-conversation-history.md

 These roles help the system to understand the structure of the conversation.

 Imagine a user is accessing a travel assistant bot and asks, "What are some restaurants in London?" and after receiving the response, the user asks, "what are some more?"
-How would the system know that the user is refererring to restaurants in London?
-The answer is in keeping the conversation history which may endup looking something like the code in section 1.1.1.
+How would the system know that the user is referring to restaurants in London?
+The answer is in keeping the conversation history which may end up looking something like the code in section 1.1.1.

 #### Code